RocketChat/docs-old/quick-start/installing-and-updating/introduction-prerequisites/README.md

 We recommend running multiple application processes to maximize the usage of all available cores.
 Although you can use either Virtual Machines or containers to do so, we recommend and only support the usage of Docker containers.

 Virtual machines and containers differ in several ways, but the primary difference is that containers provide a way to virtualize an OS so that multiple workloads can run on a single OS instance.
 With VMs, the hardware is being virtualized to run multiple OS instances.
-Containers’ speed, agility, and portability make them offer definite performance advantages for our use case.
+ContainersÃÂ¢ÃÂÃÂ speed, agility, and portability make them offer definite performance advantages for our use case.

 {% hint style="info" %}
 In some cases, it is acceptable to run containers inside a VM, as most PaaS only offer Virtual Private Servers.